-Silver is an extremely under-valued asset: Historically, one could buy 15 ounces of silver with 1 ounce of gold; today 1 ounce of gold buys 72 ounces of silver (as of January 2015).
+Silver is an extremely under-valued asset: Historically, one could buy 15 ounces of silver with 1 ounce of gold; today 1 ounce of gold buys 77 ounces of silver (as of December 2022).
 See the GOLD: SILVER ratio today.
 If we consider the historical trend over millennia, the price of silver should be $119/oz today (price of gold divided by fifteen).
 On December 17st, 2022, its price was $23/oz.
 Silver is one of the rare commodities trading for less than it did in 1980.

 Silver is used in a large number of products and industrial applications: mobile phones, digital cameras, computers, iPhones, etc. It is the second most-consumed commodity after oil, and there is no substitute for silver.
 This metal therefore offers good investment prospects.

 Silver has played a crucial role in the automotive sector for many decades, thanks to two key characteristics: its unique thermal and electrical conductivity properties (the highest of any metal) and its high availability.
 The large industrial demand, which helps to drive prices up, will not erode as the price of silver rises due to the small amounts of metal contained in each product.
 Even a sharp rise in price will not lead to a decline in industrial demand.
 Once used, silver is destroyed, unlike gold, which is recycled.

 With its growing role in the automotive industry (electric vehicles) and its use in the solar industry (photovoltaics), silver is an indispensable metal for the ecological transition.
 There is more silver used by photovoltaics than by the combined segments of goldsmithing and photography.
 Given the carbon neutrality commitments made by countries around the world, the use of photovoltaic energy is expected to increase and thus stimulate demand for the metal.
 The World Bank estimates that the development of renewable energies could result in a 4.5-fold increase in the demand for silver worldwide by 2050.